Photo credit Sandipb, Flickr

 Lake Merced Park is a 614-acre park in southwest San Francisco featuring a multi-use path that is a popular destination for walking and biking.
 Lake Merced is located in a Community of Concern, and is bordered by a segment of the city’s Vision Zero High Injury Network.

-The Transportation Authority allocated Neighborhood Program funds for the SFMTA to study how to improve bike safety and access to and within the park.
+In June 2019, the Transportation Authority allocated Neighborhood Program funds to the SFMTA to study how to improve bike safety and access to and within the park.

 Project/Study Partners